chrisarg/task-memmanager-cmalloc/README.md

 # DIAGNOSTICS

 There are no diagnostics that one can use.
-The module will croak if the allocation fails, so you don't have to worry about error handling.
+The module will die if the allocation fails, so you don't have to worry about error handling.
+If you set up the environment variable DEBUG to a non-zero value, then a number of sanity checks will be performed, and the module will die with an (informative message ?) if something is wrong.

 # DEPENDENCIES